bbawj/obsidian-semantic-search/README.md

 # Semantic Search for Obsidian

 Find what you are looking for based on what you mean.
-A new file switcher powered by OpenAI's embedding API and built using WASM and Rust.
+A new file switcher built using WASM and Rust.

 ## Quickstart

-1. Setup OpenAI API key in plugin settings
+1. Setup API configuration in plugin settings
 2. Run `Generate Input` command
 3. Run `Generate Embedding` command
 4. Run `Open Query Modal` command and start semantic searching!